Planning a visit to Rome’s Colosseum in 2026?

 Can you see the underground of the Colosseum?

 Yes, but underground access requires a specific ticket or guided tour.
-It is one of the most interesting upgrades for history-focused visitors.
+It is one of the most interesting upgrades for history-focused visitors, but it is not part of standard entry.
+Check the exact access, language, meeting point, and cancellation rules before booking.

 Read about underground tours.